 BeatEdit has been a go-to beat detection plugin for Premiere Pro editors for years.
-But if you work in DaVinci Resolve, your options have been limited — BeatEdit doesn't support Resolve natively, and its feature set hasn't kept up with what modern editors actually need.
+But if you work in DaVinci Resolve, your options have been limited — BeatEdit doesn't support Resolve natively.
+Pulse Edit's feature set covers what BeatEdit doesn't — automatic beat-synced editing and AI mood matching.

 If you're looking for a BeatEdit alternative for DaVinci Resolve, this guide compares the top options in 2026: what they do, what they cost, and which one actually saves you time on the timeline.